fballiano/openmage-cssjs-versioning/README.md

 **How to gen the version number to use in the `v=xxx` parameter?**

+This module supports 2 approaches:
-This module uses the last `Git commit hash` (actually only the first 6 characters) as the version number.
+1. using the last `Git commit hash` (only the first 6 characters) as the version number
+2. if that fails then a timestamp is used

-In order to do that your OpenMage base dir must also be the Git project root directory and the .git forlder has to be present in all servers you need this functionality to work.
+The git method is preferred because the generated version number won't change unless a new change is pushed on the repository.
+However, in order to work, OpenMage base dir must also be the Git project root directory and the .git folder has to be present in all servers you need this functionality to work.

 **Resuming:**
 - Automatically reads the last Git commit hash, extracts the first 6 characters
 - Saves this version number in OpenMage config cache for 1hour (if you flush config cache you also flush this value) in order to have a little impact on the filesystem as possible
+- If the git approach doesn't work, the version number because the current timestamp (and gets cached for 24 hours)
 - Parsed the output HTML and intercepts all `<script` and `<link` tags, extracts the URLs and adds the `v=xxx` parameter (using `?v` or `&v` accordingly)
 - It only catches `<script` tags with `src` parameter and `<link` tags with `href` parameter